-But coming to Singapore doesn’t have to break the bank either.
-In this post, I will detail some money-saving tips I learned from my recent trip to Singapore that will hopefully allow you to experience Singapore on a budget and spend less when you’re at the Lion City.
+What I also learned is that visiting Singapore doesn’t have to break the bank either.
+There are ways to visit the country that will allow you to save a lot of money and keep to a budget if you need to.
+That’s what this post is all about!
+In this post, I will go into detail on some money-saving tips I learned from my recent trip to Singapore that will hopefully allow you to experience Singapore on a budget and spend less when you’re at the Lion City.

 Book Flights on Budget Airlines from Other Southeast Asian Destinations